Report on Government Services 2024

 ‘Student outcomes (national testing)’ is defined by two measures drawn from the National Assessment Program – Literacy and Numeracy (NAPLAN) and National Assessment Program (NAP) sample assessments:

-• States and territories have different school starting ages resulting in differing average ages of students and time spent in schooling at the time of testing.
-See table 4.2 for more information on the average ages of students across jurisdictions at the time of testing in 2023.
+- States and territories have different school starting ages resulting in differing average ages of students and time spent in schooling at the time of testing.
+Refer to table 4.2 for more information on the average ages of students across jurisdictions at the time of testing in 2023.

 Most data is accompanied by confidence intervals.
 The 'Explanatory material' tab includes details on NAPLAN and NAP confidence intervals.